mechatronic3000/speedreader/README.md

 # speedreader
-This is a program to view text files using the RSVP (Rapid Serial Visual Presentation.)
+This is a program to view text files using one word at a time in rapid succession.
+Instead of the traditional way of reading, this displays one word at a time in rapid succession.

-Instead of a page of text you are presented one word at a time in rapid succession.
-You can adjust reading speed up and down and pause.
+The speed is adjustable and is adaptive to the length of the word.
+Your place is automatically saved when you exit the application or even when you switch text files.
+You change the font.
+The size and color of the font are also adjustable.

 #Credit